marcusmolchany/tokengate/README.md

 const balanceOfThreshold = 1; /* require 1 bayc nft */
 const contractAddress = "0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d"; /* bayc */

+// this must match the message that is signed on the server-side.
+// ideally the server-side issues this message as a challange. const message = "sign this secret message";

 function TokenGateButton({ signer }) {
   const [isEnabled, setIsEnabled] = useState<boolean>(false);